 - Ability to parallelize configurations on large operations

 CBackup is a free, open-source tool for backing up network equipment configurations.
 It can be used across multiple platforms and devices, and it benefits from being constantly updated by the community behind it.
-Support for new devices is regularly added and distributed by CBackup’s content delivery system.
+Support for new devices is regularly added and distributed by the CBackup content delivery system.

 Although the tool is well designed, it doesn’t have the capabilities of a paid solution, and as such isn’t suited for business needs.